Requirements

 Languages and runtimes

-ScalarDB Analytics provides a Java library for running federated queries on Spark.
+ScalarDB Analytics provides a library for running federated queries on Spark.
 It also provides a tool called ScalarDB Analytics CLI, which runs on the Java Virtual Machine (JVM).

 Since Spark and Scala may be incompatible among different minor versions, the library offers different artifacts for various Spark and Scala versions, named in the format scalardb-analytics-spark-all-<SPARK_VERSION>_<SCALA_VERSION>.
 Make sure that you select the artifact matching the Spark and Scala versions you're using.
 For example, if you're using Spark 3.5 with Scala 2.13, you must specify scalardb-analytics-spark-all-3.5_2.13.